 Calories (per can): 230 | Sodium: 1,240 milligrams | Saturated Fat: 1.5 grams | Protein: 7 grams | Added Sugar: 0 grams

 Best On-the-Go: Progresso Broccoli Cheese Soup with Oyster Crackers

 Light on the broccoli

-If you’re hoping for a ton of broccoli, you will be disappointed, but if you’re here for the cheese, this soup is much heavier on the cheese than it is on the broccoli.
+If you’re hoping for a ton of broccoli, you will be disappointed, but if you’re here for the cheese, this is a winner.
 The oyster crackers make a fun topping and add some extra texture, which is often lacking in canned soups.